suryam789/edge-ai-suites/robotics-ai-suite/components/simulations/docs/launch-wandering-application-gazebo-sim-waffle.md

 ## Run the Sample Application

-1. If your system has an Intel® GPU, follow the steps in the [get started guide](/robotics/gsg_robot/index.rst] to enable the GPU for simulation.
+1. If your system has an Intel® GPU, follow the steps in the [Getting Started Guide](https://docs.openedgeplatform.intel.com/edge-ai-suites/robotics-ai-suite/main/robotics/gsg_robot/index.html) to enable the GPU for simulation.
     This step improves Gazebo\* simulation performance.

 2. Install the Wandering Gazebo tutorial: